sm17977/teamproject/mvp/ProjectManagement.md

 ## Burndown-Charts Discussion
 *Add a discussion of what the burndown charts indicate, and how your team might improve their velocity / estimation ability in future sprints.*
+* The burndown charts indicate the actual and estimated amount of work to be completed in the weekly sprints.
+Our team can use these burndown charts in the future to track progress better, and get a visualisation of how efficiently we are completing tasks in every sprint.
+The estimated amount of work is also helpful and from the estimation we can prepare for the week and organise when to complete tasks and manage our time optimally.

 ## Product Backlog
 *Include here a screenshot of your current product backlog.*